slarkbot/slarkbot/README.md

 ## Running the Database

+Database is a dockerized PostgreSQL constainer.
+Requires docker desktop
+ - Run `./scripts/docker_up.sh` from root of project directory

 ## Testing
 Test cases uses default Python testing module `unittest` but uses `pytest` as the test runner
  - Write your unit tests